 Leadership

-Join Student Organizations, Leadership, and Service as we kick off the inaugural Leadership Week!
+Join Student Organizations, Leadership, and Service for our third annual Leadership Week!
 We invite students, faculty, and staff to experience the week-long opportunities to engage both personally and professionally through a range of programs and workshops designed to develop and strengthen your leadership skills and grow as a leader at Vanderbilt University and beyond.
-Leadership Week will take place the week of February 17 – February 20th in the Leadership and Service Space at 2402 Vanderbilt Place.
+Leadership Week will take place the week of February 16 – February 20th in the Leadership and Service Space at 2402 Vanderbilt Place.
 Workshops and programs may cover one of the four themes of leadership: career, community engagement, mindfulness and wellbeing, and self-development.

 Join us for free food, games, and the opportunity to win a giveaway everyday!
 Register for all events in AnchorLink.